PyLink/PyLink/docs/technical/hooks-reference.md

 ## Core hooks

-The following hooks, sent with their correct data keys, are required for PyLink's basic functioning.
+These following hooks, sent with their correct data keys, are required for PyLink's basic functioning.

 - **ENDBURST**: `{}`
     - The hook data here is empty.